Who cares if he smells like the blood of a thousand monsters and has a giant metal tooth in his paws. We can take him!

 In video games, the difference in power between different characters can usually be accurately gauged by comparing their physical and skill statistics and the qualities of their equipment.
 Even so, antagonists will usually be unable to size up the protagonists and determine that the latter are at a massive advantage.
-Even though there is nothing compelling them to attack, they will usually express their belief in their own superiority, attack and promptly get slaughtered.
+Even though there is nothing compelling them to attack, they will usually express their belief in their own superiority, attack, and promptly get slaughtered.

-Sometimes a result of non-linear gameplay; a group of enemies that would be a good match for you when you're low level, are missing half your party and can't use magic without being arrested, for example, has exactly the same scripted response as when you're able to beat up demigods for sport.
-Other times, there's simply no explaining why the enemy mooks just don't flee before the One-Man Army, the character who's on a New Game Plus, or the epic-level character party.
+Sometimes, as a result of non-linear gameplay; a group of enemies that would have been a good match for you when you were at low level, missing half your party, and couldn't use magic without being arrested; has exactly the same scripted response as when you're able to hunt demigods for sport, walk around with your own private army, and are armed to the teeth with glowing magitek

 Some games do try to avert this by having lower level enemies run away after a round or two.
 This may be justified in a story as a case of Mugging the Monster

 NOTE: This trope deals exclusively with video game situations where the computer is clearly outmatched but is unable to do anything but mindlessly attack; a number of perfectly good tropes, such as Attack!
 Attack!
 Attack! and Bullying a Dragon, exist for characters in other media who perform acts like this.

 First Person Shooter